owendiche-sys/Energy-Consumption-Forecasting/README.md

-\## Overview
+## Overview

 This project analyzes electricity usage data from an individual household to build a predictive model for daily energy consumption.
 The workflow demonstrates a complete time-series forecasting pipeline.

 Note: The dataset is not included in this repository due to size limits.
 You can download it here: <https://archive.ics.uci.edu/dataset/235/individual+household+electric+power+consumption>

 Key steps include:

-Key steps include:

-\- Data loading and cleaning
+- Data loading and cleaning

-\- Handling missing values and converting data types
+- Handling missing values and converting data types

-\- Exploratory data analysis (EDA) and visualization of trends
+- Exploratory data analysis (EDA) and visualization of trends

-\- Resampling and aggregation to daily consumption
+- Resampling and aggregation to daily consumption

-\- Time-series decomposition (trend, seasonality, residuals)
+- Time-series decomposition (trend, seasonality, residuals)

-\- SARIMA forecasting for daily energy consumption
+- SARIMA forecasting for daily energy consumption

-\- Model evaluation using MAE, RMSE, and MAPE
+- Model evaluation using MAE, RMSE, and MAPE

-\- Visualizing actual vs. predicted consumption
+- Visualizing actual vs. predicted consumption